Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Computational Details

-To account for physiological conditions, we considered the relevant protonation states of each ligand at pH$\approx$7.0.
-Based on the reported dissociation constants of fluoroquinolones~\cite{van2014fluoroquinolone}, MERA was modeled in both its neutral (MERA$^{0}$) and zwitterionic (MERA$^{\pm}$) forms.
+To account for physiological conditions, we consider the relevant protonation states of each ligand at a pH$\approx7$.
+Based on the reported dissociation constants of fluoroquinolones~\cite{van2014fluoroquinolone}, MERA is modeled in both its neutral (MERA$^{0}$) and zwitterionic (MERA$^{\pm}$) forms.
 In MERA$^{\pm}$, the quinolone carboxyl group is deprotonated, while the side-chain amine is protonated.
 By contrast, A1 and A2 were modeled in their neutral (A1$^{0}$, A2$^{0}$) and anionic (A1$^{-}$, A2$^{-}$) forms, consistent with the presence of a quinolone carboxyl group and the absence of a side-chain amine group (\rtab{tab:summary}).
 The three selected ligands in their neutral and ionized forms are shown in \rfig{fig:ligands}.

-The RNA--ligand complexes were prepared using docking with AutoDock Vina~\cite{trott2010autodock,eberhardt2021autodock} and \texttt{vinardo}~\cite{quiroga2016vinardo} scoring function.
-For each ligand, docking calculations were carried out against both the RT and RU models of the pseudoknot, and the three top-ranked poses were retained as starting structures for MD simulations (see \rmfig{8}).
+The RNA--ligand complexes are prepared using docking with AutoDock Vina~\cite{trott2010autodock,eberhardt2021autodock} and \texttt{vinardo}~\cite{quiroga2016vinardo} scoring function.
+For each ligand, docking calculations are carried out against both the RT and RU models of the pseudoknot, and the three top-ranked poses are retained as starting structures for MD simulations.